-Becoming a Certified Public Accountant (CPA) will make your degree even more valuable.
-Fortunately, SFA can put you on the fast track to earning your CPA license.
-Our Nelson Rusche College of Business offers a five-year program that combines the Bachelor of Business Administration in Accounting with a Master of Professional Accountancy degree – and prepares you to take the CPA exam.
+Becoming a Certified Public Accountant will make your degree even more valuable.
+Fortunately, SFA can put you on the fast track to earning your C.P.A. license.
+Rusche College of Business offers a five-year program that combines the Bachelor of Business Administration in Accounting with a Master of Professional Accountancy degree – and prepares you to take the C.P.A. exam.
 This program is one of just a handful of five-year combined programs in Texas.

 One of only a few integrated B.B.A./M.P.A. programs in Texas, our five-year program leads to a Master of Professional Accountancy degree.
-The program, which allows you to complete a bachelor’s degree and a master’s degree at the same time, consists of 156 credits: 120 undergraduate and 36 graduate.
+The program allows you to complete a bachelor’s degree and a master’s degree at the same time.

 Master of Professional Accountancy

-Our stand-alone M.P.A. is the best option for students who already hold a bachelor’s degree and want to meet the requirements for the CPA exam while earning a graduate degree.
-The stand-alone M.P.A. consists of 36 required credit hours.
+Our stand-alone M.P.A. is the best option for students who already hold a bachelor’s degree and want to meet the requirements for the C.P.A. exam while earning a graduate degree.

 Accounting student organizations

 Want to get to know your fellow accountants?
 Try the Accounting Club, which is open to all students who want to learn more about accounting and network with professionals in the field.